dk4dj/Wavelog_CI_V/README.md

 ![image of configuration dialog on ESP32-webserver](https://github.com/dg9vh/Wavelog_CI_V/assets/13950650/27089ca5-64ad-4599-97f2-749915e2f707)

 ## Introduction
-This is a CI-V Connector for Wavelog that can be running on an ESP32 developer board.
+This is a CI-V Connector for Wavelog that can be running on an Wireless Tag WT32-ETH01 ESP32 developer board.

 ## Needed hardware
-* ESP 32 board
+* WT32-ETH01 board
 * 3,5 mm jack plug
 * some wire
 * diode